What makes Data-Driven Fasting Different?

 Rather than a rigid window of time where you eat whatever and as much as you want (or can), Data-Driven Fasting guides you to eat when you are hungry and refuel only when your body needs it.

 If you eat more than you require, you will need to wait longer until you can eat next.
 You quickly learn not to overeat so you can eat again sooner.
-While limiting the amount of time spent eating is beneficial, many people consume a lot of energy in a short window, especially if they choose energy-dense, nutrient-poor, lower-protein foods.
+While limiting the amount of time spent eating is beneficial, we can also consume a lot of energy in a short window, especially if we choose energy-dense, nutrient-poor, lower-protein foods.

-Many people who transition from OMAD to two meals a day in DDF find they have increased energy levels and greater satiety, and their weight loss restarts after stalling out.
+Many people transitioning from OMAD to two meals a day in DDF have increased energy levels and greater satiety, and their weight loss restarts after stalling out.

-With DDF, we encourage you to ensure your meals are truly ‘window worthy’ so they provide you with the nutrients you need to maximise satiety.
+With DDF, we encourage you to ensure your meals are ‘window worthy’ to provide the nutrients you need to maximise satiety.
 Nutrient-dense meals with less fat and carbs will help you return to your trigger and increase satiety per calorie.

 For more details, see: